xlz-jeydoux/DRM-Integration-doc/docs/software_integration.rst

 For the following function, 2 json files must be used:

-   * credentials (cred.json): please see the following chapters to create it: :ref:`Create AccelStore account and access key` and :ref:`Create cred.json`
+   * credentials (cred.json): please see the following chapters to create it: :ref:`Create Accelize Platform account and access key` and :ref:`Create cred.json`
    * configuration (conf.json): more information on chapter: :ref:`Edit your conf.json file`

 Those two functions are then used at MeteringSessionManager instantiation :